dc4eu/educational-pilot/README.md

 ## License and Notice

-Copyright © 2025 ATOS Spain S.A. (hereinafter referred to as "Atos" or "EVIDEN").
+Copyright © 2025 DC4EU.
 All rights reserved.

-The content in this repository is copyrighted by ATOS Spain S.A. unless otherwise specified.
-The information can only be used by the beneficiaries of the EU funded DC4EU Project and only for the purposes of the integration activities of this project.
-Any other use is forbidden unless accepted in writing by ATOS.
+The content of this repository, except in those sections where explicitly announced otherwise, belongs to DC4EU under EUPLv2 licence.

 For complete license details, see [License Information](./docs/license.md).